pscally1005/pscally1005.github.io/_posts/recipes/chicken/DRAFT2025-03-03-greek-salad.markdown

 - Top the base with crumbled feta cheese and kalamata olives

-- For the protein source, I'll be using leftover <a href="/recipes/shredded-chicken">Simple Shredded Chicken</a>, but any sort of protein source will work, like grilled chicken/salmon, ground beef/turkey, crumbled tofu, or canned tuna.
+- For the protein source, I'll be using leftover <a href="/recipes/shredded-chicken">Simple Shredded Chicken</a>, but any sort of protein source will work, like grilled chicken/salmon, sauteed ground beef/turkey, crumbled tofu, or canned tuna.
 I prefer to add the meat to the individual bowls instead of the entire salad.
 So take out a serving of salad, top with chicken, and any additional feta or olives if desired

 - For a more typical dressing, check out the links below:<ul><li><a href="/recipes/eggplant-salad">Grilled Eggplant and Chickpea Salad</a></li><li><a href="/recipes/mediterranean-potato-salad">Mediterranean Sweet Potato Salad</a></li><li><a href="/recipes/peanut-chili-salad-dressing">Peanut Chili Salad Dressing</a></li><li><a href="/recipes/olivcado">Olivecado Salad Dressing</a></li><li><a href="/recipes/greek-yogurt-caesar-dressing">Greek Yogurt Caesar Dressing</a></li></ul>